 Close the valve to the tower basins when any of the following are true:

-The WSE is disabled, the valve has been open for at least 5 minutes, and CWST rises LIFTminX – 2°F above CHWST setpoint.
+The WSE is disabled, the valve has been open for at least 5 minutes, and CWST rises LIFTminX – [UNITS [1°C] [2°F]] above CHWST setpoint.
 Where chillers have different LIFTminX values, LIFTminX in the above equation shall reset dynamically to equal the highest LIFTminX of enabled chillers.

-The WSE is enabled, the valve has been open for at least 5 minutes, and CHWST rises to within 1°F of CHWST setpoint.
+The WSE is enabled, the valve has been open for at least 5 minutes, and CHWST rises to within [UNITS [0.5°C] [1°F]] of CHWST setpoint.

 Tower fans are commanded on (valve shall never be open when fans are on).